-National Theater: Leading the list of the best tourist attractions in San José is the National Theater, a superb building of neoclassical architecture built between 1891 and 1897, decorated with careful baroque details and elegant marbles brought from the Italian city of Carraca.
+Leading the list of the best tourist attractions in San José is the National Theater.
+It is a superb building of neoclassical architecture built between 1891 and 1897.
+Decorated with careful baroque details and elegant marbles brought from the Italian city of Carraca.

-Guided tours of the theater allow you to explore its magnificent interior spaces, where a rare luxury is present for the time when it was built.
-In addition to its exquisite architecture, this theater as a billboard of events of the first level, this includes functions of the National Symphony Orchestra and productions of internationally renowned composers.
+Guided tours of the theater allow you to explore its magnificent interior spaces, where a rare luxury is present for the time when it came in existence.
+In addition to its exquisite architecture, this theater as a billboard of events of the first level.
+This includes functions of the National Symphony Orchestra and productions of internationally renowned composers.

-National Museum: located is the old military facilities of Cuarta Bellavista, it is one of the main exhibition spaces in Costa Rica, with valuable collections that showcase important historical episodes of the country, with special emphasis on pre-Columbian times and colonial times.
+located is the old military facilities of Cuarta Bellavista, it is one of the main exhibition spaces in Costa Rica.
+With valuable collections that showcase important historical episodes of the country, with special emphasis on pre-Columbian times and colonial times.

-In addition to the collections that it houses, the building itself is of interest for its historical importance, being the site where on December 1, 1948, President Figueres, officiated the transcendental ceremony that would mark the abolition of Costa Armed Forces.
+In addition to the collections that it houses, the building itself is of interest for its historical importance.
+It is the site where on December 1, 1948, President Figueres, officiated the transcendental ceremony that would mark the abolition of Costa Armed Forces.

 In total, the collection covers about 1,600 pieces of gold, as well as pre-Columbian objects made from ceramics and stone from different geographical regions of the country.
 The collections are accompanied by multimedia presentations, which provide educational material on the purpose of each object.

-La Sabana Park is the main urban park in the city, as well as one of the best places to enjoy contact with nature activities in the capital of Costa Rica.
-It has 72 hectares of land, where recreational spaces converge, sports counts, a variety of walking paths and a large number of trees.
+It is the main urban park in the city, as well as one of the best places to enjoy contact with nature activities in the capital of Costa Rica.
+It has 72 hectares of land, where recreational spaces converge, sports counts.
+A variety of walking paths and a large number of trees.

-It also houses on one side of the Museum of Costa Rican Art, an important exhibition space for the country’s fine arts.
+It also houses on one side of the Museum of Costa Rican Art.
+An important exhibition space for country’s fine arts.
 Around the park are several sites of interest, with some of the most modern buildings in the city, numerous hotels, and restaurants.

-Central Market: main market in the city and one of the best places to soak up popular culture, with dozens of stalls selling fish, fresh fruit and vegetables; along with numerous restaurants offering typical Costa Rican food at low prices.
+Main market in the city and one of the best places to soak up popular culture.
+With dozens of stalls selling fish, fresh fruit and vegetables; along with numerous restaurants offering typical Costa Rican food at low prices.